-Zero Tolerance Possessing, buying or selling: Notification of law enforcement authorities and automatic expulsion from BCA.
+Zero Tolerance Possessing, buying or selling: Alcoholic beverages Illegal drugs Firearms Explosives/Fireworks Knives Notification of law enforcement authorities and automatic expulsion from BCA.
 Documentation required.
 Notification of board.

 (The above list is not meant to be exhaustive.
 The administration may expedite the disciplinary process pending the circumstances.)